 David: [00:07:27] Because you made that up until such times as this thing really takes off, and everybody is talking about the vegan Chocy Puff Puff.

-David: [00:07:36] When it comes to search, SEO, for Pinterest too because Pinterest is a search engine in many ways, you’re going to want to use the words that people use.
+For SE>For SEO, use keywords in the name, title, and throughout your postrong>David: [00:07:36] When it comes to search, SEO, for Pinterest too because Pinterest is a search engine in many ways, you’re going to want to use the words that people use.
 You look at your vegan Chocy Puff Puff, and you think, “How would somebody describe this?”
 If the answer is, “It’s a vegan chocolate cake”, then you have to use those words for both the naming, the title of your recipe and throughout your recipe.

 David: [00:08:10] One way in it is, “I want to make my vegan Chocy Puff Puff.
 I want to put that out there.”
 That’s one way, but the other way in is, “What are people really looking for right now?
 What are they really interested in?”

-David: [00:08:29] That way, you start with what’s called keyword research.
+What i>What is keyword research for SEO?rong>David: [00:08:29] That way, you start with what’s called keyword research.
 I already talked to you about instinct but there are other very simple ways to give you a little bit more of a leg up.

 Jillian: [00:08:40] Could you just very briefly describe what a keyword is?